Understanding your sentence

 You may be required to serve your sentence in the community (usually under the supervision of a probation officer), in custody or a combination of both.
 You will serve time in custody in either a provincial correctional centre or federal correctional centre, depending on the length of the term in custody.
 To learn more, see: Serving Your Sentence.

-To learn more about the many types of sentences, please explore the following pages in the offender section:
+To learn more about the many types of sentences, please explore the following pages:

 Appeals